pypa/hatch/docs/how-to/environment/select-installer.md

 ## Configuring the version

-The UV that is shared by all environments uses a specific version that is known to work with Hatch.
+The UV that is shared by all environments uses a specific version range that is known to work with Hatch.
 If you want to use a different version, you can override the [dependencies](../../config/environment/overview.md#dependencies) for the internal `hatch-uv` environment:

 ```toml config-example
 [tool.hatch.envs.hatch-uv]